JieZheng-ShanghaiTech/PromptSL/README.md

 ## Training and Evaluation

 ### Training
 To train the PromptSL framework, run the `main.py` script.
 You can specify various hyperparameters using the command line or configuration files.
 Ensure that the paths to the datasets are correctly set in the `main.py` file.
+There is an example of datasets available at [link](https://drive.google.com/drive/folders/1tcxtx69bTsHhCxQUwp5WadV84vVG25Nd?usp=drive_link).

 Example command:
 ```bash